Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Hagar is on my list of favorite women because she endured the life she didn't choose.
 Her story is in two places in the Old Testament.
 It is in Genesis 16 and Genesis 21.
-She had probably been the best at her job in Egypt and for that, she was sent away to become Sarah's personal handmaid.
-She did everything she was told to do and never had anything to say in the matter.
+She was probably good at her job in Egypt.
+Because of that, she was sent away to become Sarah's personal handmaid.
+She did everything Sarah told her to do and never had anything to say in the matter.
 Sarah told her to sleep with Abraham to give them a son.
 Sarah mistreated Hagar when she was pregnant.
 When Hagar couldn't take it any longer, she ran away.

 God told Hagar to return to her mistress and do the job she was given to do.
-Hagar obeyed and things did not get any better with Sarah.
-When Sarah had the son of promise, she began to mistreat Hagar even worse and accused Hagar's son Ishmael of picking on her son Isaac.
+Hagar obeyed and things did not get any better.
+Later when Sarah had the son of promise, she began to mistreat Hagar even worse and accused Hagar's son Ishmael of picking on her son Isaac.
 Sarah ordered Abraham to send Hagar and Ishmael away.
 Abraham did as he was told and sent Hagar and Ishmael into the desert with only a piece of bread and a skin of water.

 Hagar and Ishmael survived in the desert after they got lost and their puny ration ran out.
 God saved both of them by giving them a well in the desert.
 This proves that while a man will give us very little, God can supply a whole well of water in the most unlikely place.